Performance & Optimization – New Threading Model

 ... <PoolsConfig> <SaveTransactionsBeforeStageExecution> <Stage type="Processor" name="ROOT.test.Processor"/> <Stage type="Transport" name="ROOT.test.Transport"/> </SaveTransactionsBeforeStageExecution> </PoolsConfig>

 1) ‘com.pilotfish.eip.ntm.heartbeat.period’ – heartbeat period in milliseconds.
-It defines timeout for saving statistics data about each thread pool.
+It defines the timeout for saving statistics data about each thread pool.

 2) ‘com.pilotfish.eip.ntm.collectStatistic’ – if “true”, system collect

-4) ‘com.pilotfish.eip.ntm.dumpStatisticPeriodSeconds’ – period of time (in milliseconds) when system saves statistical data to disk.
+4) ‘com.pilotfish.eip.ntm.dumpStatisticPeriodSeconds’ – period of time (in milliseconds) when the system saves statistical data to disk.
 Before that, NTM keeps statistical data in the memory.

 5) ‘com.pilotfish.eip.ntm.dumpStatisticFolder’ – the folder to store statistical data.